 |1 (default)||Saturday, Sunday|

-The WORKDAY.INTL can also accept a "mask" to specify weekends for the weekend argument.
+The NETWORKDAYS.INTL function can also accept a "mask" to specify weekends for the weekend argument.
 The mask is provided as a string of 7 characters which must be either 1 or zero.
-In this scheme, the number 1 means weekend and the number zero means workday.
-The first digit represents Sunday.
-For example, to count workdays in a week where only Monday, Wednesday, and Friday are workdays, the first option below:
+In this scheme, the number 1 means weekend and 0 means workday.
+Each character represents a different day of the week, starting with the first character as Monday.
+Below are some examples:

 - If start_date is greater than end_date, the function returns a negative value.